 The flowers are blooming, the birds are serenading, and our house still feels like it's stuck with winter blues.
 Spring cleaning is a tradition that allows us to freshen up our homes and get a head start on the hectic seasons of spring and summer.

-Getting the Family Involved in Spring Cleaning
+Get the Family Involved

 There are some special chores that need to be done seasonally.
 We ignore them for most of the fall and winter, but now it is time to bite the bullet and get these things clean.
 Even though these chores only need to be done once or twice a year, they will help your home run look better and run smoothly.
-Outdoor chores like cleaning grills, patios, and windows can be a little intimidating, but there are some simple tricks to keep the jobs manageable.
+Outdoor chores like cleaning grills, patios, and windows can be a little intimidating, but there are some simple tricks that can keep the jobs manageable.

 The cleaning aisles of our stores are stocked full of commercial products to help you clean, but the variety can be overwhelming.
 And dozens of cleaning products means dozens of cleaning products to clutter up your cabinets and closets.

 Resist the temptation to buy all these cleaning supplies; the real champions of spring cleaning are more basic supplies, such as a good all-purpose cleaner and microfiber cloths.
 There are even homemade cleaners you can make that will save you money while protecting the environment.

 Establish New Cleaning Habits

 A good, thorough spring cleaning that includes the whole house is a great time to establish new on-going cleaning habits, and it can also make the next spring cleaning a good deal easier.
 Simple 15-minute cleanup routines practiced every few days, each including a series of 1- to 2-minute chores, can make it remarkably easy to keep your home clean and tidy all year long. f